RaoNagaraj/es6/README.md

 // you cannot access `inner` and `nested` here
 ```

-> more scoping rules for variables declared by `let`. you can clearly see that when refac:
+More scoping rules for variables declared by `let`. you can clearly see that when refactoring:

 ``` javascript
 function letBlocks {